 Calling for backup.

 This mama had no big ideas on how to proceed.
-I also sensed that if I went in and talked to our son, who had finally quieted down, it would cause him to again spiral out of control.
+It also seemed that if I went in and talked to our son, who had finally quieted down, it would cause him to again spiral out of control.
 I certainly didn’t want to risk it.

 I don’t know what my dad said or how my son responded to him.
 I don’t need to.
-What I do know is it was effective, and expressed in a far more gentle way than I could have in that moment.
+What I do know is it was effective and was expressed with more gentleness than I could have offered.

-My sweet parents stayed until my husband got home, and then my son and daddy had a talk.
+My sweet parents stayed until my husband got home.
+Then my son and daddy had a talk.

-Of course our son was exhausted!
-And rightly so!
+Our son was exhausted, and rightly so!
 He was still in the process of healing and learning to cope with the increase in stimulation and activities.

 My husband was so kind.
 He encouraged me, hugged me, and we set a plan in case something like that happened again.